gitpan/VIC/README.md

 users.

-#Recompiling the grammar
+##Recompiling the grammar

-This is for VIC developers only.
+This is for VIC&trade; developers only.

 To recompile the grammar into `lib/VIC/Grammar.pm` run,